Jani0601/INTERFACING-LED-AND-PWM-WITH-ARM-PROCESSOR./README.md

 # INTERFACING LED AND PWM, WITH LPC1768 ARM PROCESSOR.

 # AIM:
-   To write an embedded c program to interface LED and PWM with ARM processor          LPC1768
+   To write an embedded c program to interface LED and PWM with ARM processor          LPC1768 and Arduino.

 # COMPONENTS REQUIRED:
 ##  HARDWARE: